 People most often come forward with relationship issues, namely, difficulties maintaining or establishing intimate relationships.
 Many are struggling to come to terms with a loss, either through bereavement or separation.
 Quite often my clients are trying to manage high levels of worry and anxiety, and many are dealing with what is often called depression, or low mood, or ‘stress’.
 Sometimes this is a more serious depression that has required the help of a GP and medication.
 Clients are often trying to resolve long-standing problems which they have tried and failed to resolve themselves.
 For some this might mean wrestling with issues to do with sex or sexuality, or the consequences of childhood trauma, of whatever kind.
 Nearly always there will be issues of trust – a trust betrayed or a trust that has been damaged in some way.
 Sometimes people are looking for help understanding a stunted or blocked creativity, wanting to find ways to live more fulfilling lives.
 But often enough my clients don’t know what it is exactly that troubles them; what they do know is that they need a space to talk and reflect and think.

-I have been supervising the work of a team of counsellors and psychotherapists from a local NHS Trust for over ten years.
+I have been supervising the work of other psychotherapists and counsellors since 2001.
+For twelve years I supervised a team of counsellors and psychotherapists from a local NHS trust and I now work with a number of trainee therapists and individuals from voluntary sector organisations.
+I am a Primary Supervisor for the Integrative Psychotherapy Training at the Metanoia Institute in London and I am on the UKCP Supervisor’s Register.
 I also supervise the work of a number of individual counsellors and therapists from voluntary sector organisations.
 I am very interested in those aspects of therapeutic practice that are held in common across therapeutic divides, and thinking about what it is that is essentially therapeutic about the work that we do.
 I have considerable experience of being supervised by both psychoanalytic as well as humanistic therapists and have found the experience invariably enriching.
 My own post-qualifying psychoanalytic therapy has also proved invaluable in informing my rather ecumenical view of modern psychotherapeutic practice.

 UKCP Directory of Supervisors